 The primary use of resume sorting software for HR professionals is to save time.
-This is desperately needed: On average, HR workers spend just 17% of their day on strategic or long-term projects.[3]
+This is desperately needed, as most HR workers don’t have enough time to spend on strategic or long-term projects.
+Research from McKinsey shows that most HR departments still spend about 60% of their time and resources on routine and administrative tasks.

 Cutting out unnecessary tasks leaves more room for high-impact activities like interview preparation or marketing optimization on recruiting platforms.